caddyserver/website/src/docs/markdown/caddyfile/options.md

 Causes all certificates to be issued internally by default, rather than through a (public) ACME CA such as Let's Encrypt.
 This is useful in development environments.

 ##### `acme_ca`
 Specifies the URL to the ACME CA's directory.
 It is strongly recommended to set this to Let's Encrypt's [staging endpoint](https://letsencrypt.org/docs/staging-environment/) for testing or development.
-Default: Let's Encrypt's production endpoint.
+Default: ZeroSSL and Let's Encrypt's production endpoints.

 ##### `acme_ca_root`
 Specifies a PEM file that contains a trusted root certificate for ACME CA endpoints, if not in the system trust store.